Plath Lady Lazarus Plath

 Suicide has been an ongoing historical problem.
 Judas felt betrayed by the Jewish authorities so resorted to it.
 Hamlet contemplates it; Ophelia commits it.
 Abraham Lincoln entertained it following his persistent “melancholy”, which had every appearance of severe clinical depression following the death of fiancée Ann Rutledge.

-Suicide rates among Australian women are growing far more rapidly than among men, according to ABS data.
-Between 2008 and 2017, suicide rates grew 31% among women compared to 11% among men.
-Nicky Gemmell reports: Normally suicides are not reported to avoid copycat syndromes.
-However done without sensation, they can lead to better avoidance.
-Pandemics and social exclusion give rise to increases.
 Claudia Neale, a year 12 student from a prestigious independent school in North Sydney, recently took her own life.
 She was an A-Grade scholarship student – captain of the school swimming team.
 She may have felt inadequate and excluded in some way.
 Sporting champions are often excelling in an attempt to cover up for feelings of inadequacy in other areas.

 Much of what we know about a lot of modern poets comes from their letters, especially to their families, friends and psychiatrists.
 A published writer can have no private writing as every scrap will eventually come to light and posterity gives them a posthumous existence.
-This is particularly so of Robert Lowell, Elizabeth Bishop, Marianne Moore and Plath.
+This is particularly so of T.S.
+Eliot, Robert Lowell, Elizabeth Bishop, Marianne Moore and Plath.

 Lady Lazarus #